ArcGIS Online vs Carto vs Mapbox vs Mango Map vs GIS Cloud

 Who stands out in the Battle of Web GIS?

 We’ve battle-tested the best web mapping platforms.
 But who takes the top spot?
 Let’s go for a deep dive into web GIS.

 Esri has a death grip on the GIS industry.
 It’s not only GIS desktop software, but it’s now mapping in the cloud.
 ArcGIS Online (AGOL) is Esri’s cloud service with loads of functionality.
 It’s ideal for large organizations because it’s easy to integrate.
 And the best part of all – it’s targeted towards non-programmers.

 Carto’s secret sauce is how you work in Postgres + PostGIS as a web service.
 That means you gain control of a fully managed database, without the need to set up, backup, or perform updates.
-Although Carto is tailored to programmers, no development is needed for some of its solution-based web mapping platform.
+Although Carto is tailored to programmers, no development is needed for some of its solution-based web mapping platforms.

 Mapbox is the cool kid on the block.
 Foursquare, Pinterest, and major newspapers use Mapbox because you can map with a swagger.
 It’s programmer-centric like Carto.
 The display is smooth and pleasing to the eyes.
 Mapbox is tile-focused.
 It’s speedy, scalable, and fully customizable.
-This makes it a top choice for high traffic websites.
+This makes it a top choice for high-traffic websites.

 While other cloud mapping platforms focus on packing as much punch as they can, Mango Map takes a different approach.
 Instead, they offer the simplest way to publish a web map.
 They rethink the user interface, putting usability ahead of complexity.
 Unlike Mapbox and Carto, no coding is required.